incraigulous/contentful-laravel/README.md

 ####Example calls using the content delivery SDK

-The following call would get the first 10 entries for a content type with the word "campus" in the title.
+The following call would get the first 10 entries for a content type with the word *campus* in the title.

 `````
 $result = Contentful::entries()